matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-code.md

 ## **Workflow<c name="workflow"></c>**

    You can follow the workflow to operate development, and you can see [Make Your First Contribution](../make-your-first-contribution.md) if you are a newcomer and need more detailed instructions about workflow.

-*1.* Fork the [MatrixOne repository](https://github.com/matrixorigin/matrixone) on GitHub.
+*1.* Fork the [matrixOne](https://github.com/matrixorigin/matrixone) repository on GitHub.

 *2.* Clone your fork to your local machine with:

 ```